CGamesPlay/infra/nomad/chess2online/README.md

 # Chess 2 Online API Server

 This is a closed-source docker image which powers the API server for <https://www.chess2online.com/>.
-It will be of little to no use for anyone other than me.
+It cannot be run by anyone other than me, however it does show a few useful techniques:

+- Running a container hosted on the hosted private Docker registry.
+- Configuring custom Traefik rules on a job.
+- Storing ad-hoc secret data in Vault.

 ## Installation